Introduction to Effective Altruism

 History has many examples of people who have had a huge positive impact on the world.

 These people might seem like unrelatable heroes, who were enormously brave, or skilled, or who just happened to be in the right place at the right time.
-But many people in developed countries can also have a tremendous positive impact on the world, if they choose wisely.
+But many people can also have a tremendous positive impact on the world, if they choose wisely.

 The most straightforward way many people can have a large impact is with their money.
 For example, a person earning the typical income in the US, who donates 10% of their earnings each year to the Against Malaria Foundation will probably save dozens of lives over their lifetime.